datacentricdesign/lab/_posts/2019-04-30-com-serial.md

 twitter_text:
 introduction: In this tutorial we lead you toward sensing data over serial.
 We will collect data coming out of a Force Sensitive Resistor.
 ---

-In this tutorial we lead you toward sensing data over serial.
-We will collect data coming out of a Force Sensitive Resistor.

 ## Step 1: Force Sensitive Resistor